 Reed's work deals with the relationship between cultural forms and social change.
-He is the author of Fifteen Jugglers, Five Believers: Literary Politics and the Poetics of American Social Movements (Univ. of California Press), and of The Art of Protest (Univ. of Minnesota Press, 2005), which retells the history of key US social movements from Civil Rights era to the current movement against corporate globalization using cultural forms (music, murals, poetry, drama, etc.) as lenses onto the movements.
+He is the author of Fifteen Jugglers, Five Believers: Literary Politics and the Poetics of American Social Movements (U of California Press), and of The Art of Protest: Culture and Activism from the Civil Rights Movement to the Streets of Seattle (Univ. of Minnesota Press).
+The former charts a relationship between social movements and literary theory, while the latter retells the history of key US social movements from Civil Rights era to the current movement against corporate globalization through the lens of cultural forms (music, murals, poetry, drama, etc.).

+In recent years, Reed has published several articles in the area of interdisciplinary peace studies, focusing on aesthetic/cultural forces within the US and international peace movements.
+He has as well published on decolonial environmental justice cultural criticism in Leslie Silko's novel, Almanac of the Dead.
+A piece on the cultural study of social movements will appear next year in the leading European handbook on social movement theory.
 Reed has been a Visiting Scholar at the Center for Cultural Studies of the University of California, Santa Cruz, a Fulbright Senior Lecturer at the JFK Institute for North American Studies in Berlin, Germany, and a Mellon Fellow at Wesleyan University.
-He was co-chair of the national American Studies Association's conference for 2002, and has been a member of the ASA's national council.
-He has long worked for the internationalization of American studies, the effort to undercut the ethnocentrism too often found in the field, and has been involved in projects with universities in Germany, Ukraine, Morocco, the Peoples' Republic of China, and Japan.
+He was co-chair of the national American Studies Association's conference for 2002, has been a member of the ASA's national council and was one of two nominees for the organization's presidency in 2011.
+He has long worked for the internationalization of American Studies, the effort to undercut the ethnocentrism too often found in the field, and has been involved in projects with universities in Germany, Ukraine, Morocco, the Peoples' Republic of China, and Japan.